patrickamadeus/patrickamadeus.github.io/index.md

 ## About Me

 - I am a **PhD student** at [MBZUAI](https://mbzuai.ac.ae/) 🤖, where I focus on multimodal NLP topics, particularly vision-language interaction.
 I also work on vision-language alignment, unified (any) multimodal models, and large-scale evaluations.
+I am advised by [Alham Fikri Aji](https://scholar.google.com/citations?user=0Cyfqv4AAAAJ&hl=en) and [Yova Kementchedjhieva](https://scholar.google.com/citations?user=Br-FqfIAAAAJ&hl=en).

-- Previously, I was a **Research Engineer** at SMU 🇸🇬 working at the intersection of multilingual and multimodal interpretation under Prof.[ Chong-Wah Ngo](https://scholar.google.com/citations?user=HM39HrUAAAAJ&hl=en).
-I earned my bachelor’s degree in CS from Institut Teknologi Bandung, where I worked under Prof.[Ayu Purwarianti](https://scholar.google.com/citations?user=8jUro_cAAAAJ&hl=en) on explainable multimodal synthetic data generation.
-In addition to research, I also do AI engineering for various use cases.
+- Previously, I was a **Research Engineer** at SMU 🇸🇬 working at the intersection of multilingual and multimodal interpretation under [ Chong-Wah Ngo](https://scholar.google.com/citations?user=HM39HrUAAAAJ&hl=en).
+Before that, I earned my bachelor’s degree in CS from Institut Teknologi Bandung, where I worked under [Ayu Purwarianti](https://scholar.google.com/citations?user=8jUro_cAAAAJ&hl=en) on explainable multimodal synthetic data generation.

+- In addition to research, I also do AI engineering for various use cases.
 You can see my other experiences [here](https://www.linkedin.com/in/patrickamadeus/).

 - Further, I plan to specialize my studies in developing methods to better align different modalities, with the goal of mitigating modality imbalance, especially in the avenue of unified multimodal models.